 Setting up your Raspberry Pi¶

-First, run the following commands to make sure you have the latest version of VNC Server:
+First, run the following commands to make sure you have the latest version:

 sudo apt-get update

 If you’re already using an older version of VNC Server, restart it.
 If not, and you’re already booted into the graphical desktop, select Menu > Preferences > Raspberry Pi Configuration > Interfaces and make sure VNC is set to Enabled.

 Alternatively, run the command

 sudo raspi-config, navigate to Interfacing Options > VNC and select Yes.